HungNguyen501/GraduateThesis-SupplyChainManagement/README.md

 <b>Short description:</b>

 - The project is to simulate a phase that takes place in E-Commerce.
 Particularyly, when a order has new event in transport, 17Track Provider updates log to customer (ecommerce company) via Webhook.
-So, this system gets log from Kafka and puts to ML service to detect status of log to support Customer Service Department.
+So, this system gets logs from Kafka and puts them to ML service to detect status of logs to support Customer Service Department.
 - Models used to detect status are: LSTM and BERT.

 <b>Overview:</b>